Need to know

 - You need to have adequate insurance to cover the property.

-Instead of giving the bank equity in your home, as you do in a commercial reverse mortgage, with the PLS you give this equity to the government.
-In return, you get a fortnightly income stream.
+Instead of using equity in your home as security with for a bank loan, as you do in a commercial reverse mortgage, with the scheme you get the loan from the government.
+You use your house as security and get a fortnightly income stream.

 As with a commercial reverse mortgage, the loan is generally repaid when you die and your house is sold or transferred.
 If you sell your house before you die, you'll have to pay the loan back, unless you have another property you can transfer the loan to.

-How much can I get through the Pension Loans Scheme?
+How much can I get through the Home Equity Access Scheme?

-You can get up to 1.5 times the maximum pension rate when your PLS income and Age Pension income are combined.
+You can get up to 1.5 times the maximum pension rate when your HEAS income and Age Pension income are combined.

-Three examples of how the PLS would work:
+Three examples of how the HEAS would work:

 Ethel is a single retiree who currently receives a full Age Pension.
 She could get an additional income that's half her pension rate (1 + 0.5 = 1.5).